Centralia mine fire

 The Centralia mine fire is a coal-seam fire that has been burning in the labyrinth of abandoned coal mines underneath the borough of Centralia, Pennsylvania, United States, since at least May 27, 1962.
 Its original cause and start date are still a matter of debate.
-It is burning in underground coal mines at depths of up to 300 ft over an 8 mi stretch of 3700 acre.
+It is burning at depths of up to 300 ft over an 8 mi stretch of 3700 acre.
 At its current rate, it could continue to burn for over 250 years.
-It has caused most of the town to be abandoned: by 2017, the population had dwindled to 5 residents from around 1,500 at the time the fire is believed to have started, and most of the buildings have been razed.
+Due to the fire, Centralia was mostly abandoned in the 1980s.
+There were 1,500 residents at the time the fire is believed to have started, but as of 2017 Centralia has a population of 5 and most of the buildings have been demolished.